About Hermitage No-Kill Cat Shelter

 Veterinary Assistant

 Jerrett was born and raised in Tucson.
 He came to the Hermitage as an extern from Pima Medical Institute (PMI).
 Going to PMI was not easy and probably one of the most difficult things he's done after high school.
 Jerrett doesn't feel like he's the greatest with books but if he can get his hands on what he needs to do he will overcome.
 He's come to realize one of the hardest things being in the vet field is always pushing himself to become the vet assistant he dreams of being.
 He is always seeking out new challenges and working on improving his skills.
 He credits both his family and CVT's for their help.
 His family supported him in so many ways and his CVT’s showed him the ropes and are always working with him to improve his skills.
-He has fostered for the Hermitage many times and 3 of those fosters stayed with him as my companions.
+He has fostered for the Hermitage many times and 3 of those fosters stayed with him as companions.
 During his free time, he likes to watch anime with his cats or play games with family or friends.

-Foster and Intake Coordinator
+Foster & Intake Coordinator

 Michelle was born and raised in east Tucson.
-She graduated with her Vet Assistant Cert. from PMI in 2008.
+She graduated with her Vet Assistant Certificate from PMI in 2008.
 She has spent time at several different clinics and rescues.
 Kittens have always found her; she has lost count of the amount of bottle babies she has raised over the years.
 She decided to return to fostering at The Hermitage when she moved back to this side of town a few years ago.
 This is when she claimed by two red tabbies, Talkeetna and Yogi Bear.
 When the position for Foster and Intake Coordinator opened up, it was a no brainer for her; this was her calling.
 Michelle is also kept by a 10 year old rescue Australian shepherd and ten chickens.

 victoria martel